CALIFORNIA FAMILY RIGHTS ACT

 IS A FORMAL LEAVE REQUEST BY THE EMPLOYEE NECESSARY?

-The California Family Rights Act (“CFRA”) provides eligible employees with the right to take unpaid, job-protected leave for certain family and medical reasons.
-A common question that arises is whether an employee must formally request CFRA leave to benefit from its protections.
-Here’s what both employees and employers need to know.
+The California Family Rights Act (CFRA) grants eligible employees the right to unpaid, job-protected leave for certain family and medical reasons.
+A common question is whether an employee must formally request CFRA leave to receive its protections.

-Under CFRA, the employee is typically required to provide notice to the employer to initiate leave.
-However, the specific request for “CFRA leave” does not have to be made using special language.
-The employee must communicate the need for time off for a qualifying reason, and then it’s up to the employer to recognize that such a request may be covered by CFRA.
+Under CFRA, an employee is generally required to provide notice to their employer to initiate leave.
+However, a specific request for “CFRA leave” does not need to be made using special language.
+The employee must simply communicate the need for time off for a qualifying reason, and it is then the employer’s responsibility to recognize that the request may be covered under CFRA.

-The employee should communicate the need for leave, stating the reason that qualifies for CFRA protection, such as the birth of a child, a family member’s serious health condition, or their own health condition.
+The employee should communicate their need for leave and specify the qualifying reason for CFRA protection, such as the birth of a child, a family member’s serious health condition, or their own health condition.

-For foreseeable leave, the employee should provide notice at least 30 days in advance when possible.
+For foreseeable leave, the employee should provide at least 30 days’ notice when possible.
 For unexpected leave, the employee should notify the employer as soon as practicable.

 Identification of CFRA Eligibility

-Even if an employee doesn’t explicitly mention CFRA, the employer is required to identify leave requests that may qualify under CFRA.
+Even if an employee does not explicitly mention CFRA, the employer is responsible for recognizing leave requests that may qualify under CFRA.

 Provision of Information:

-Upon identifying a potential CFRA leave situation, employers must inform the employee of their CFRA rights and responsibilities.
+Once a potential CFRA leave situation is identified, the employer must inform the employee of their CFRA rights and responsibilities.

-There may be situations where an employee is unable to request leave due to unforeseen circumstances, such as a sudden medical emergency.
-In such cases, the employer should consider the situation’s facts and apply CFRA protections accordingly.
+In some cases, an employee may be unable to request leave due to unforeseen circumstances, such as a sudden medical emergency.
+In these situations, the employer should evaluate the circumstances and apply CFRA protections as appropriate.

 Both the employer and the employee have responsibilities when it comes to CFRA leave: